| 10:00 – 10:15 a.m. |

 - Dual revenue: Lume SaaS ($200/mo/site) + carbon credit generation and sales

-- Competitive moat: Only SiPM-based TLF sensor; replaced Proteus on H2NOW Chicago platform
+- Competitive moat: Only SiPM-based TLF sensor; replaced Proteus ($30K sonde, larger, lower performance) on H2NOW Chicago platform

 - Market: $5.7B → $9.1B by 2030 (8.1% CAGR); sector consolidation validates commercial value